CasperMcTavish/ethzcheatsheets/README.md

 By Flavio Schneider

-Only alteration is adding clickable contents to the Analysis component, to improve ease of use on PC
+Only alteration is adding clickable contents to the Analysis component, to improve ease of use on PC.
+The above mentioned pdf is CHEATSHEET MAIN.pdf